If you are passionate about helping people and want to make a positive difference in the lives of others, this is the course for you.

 The Counselling Placement Team source many placements and communicate these opportunities to students.
 Please note most placement providers will require you to submit an application and/or attend an interview to secure the placement.
 Students located interstate, overseas or rurally will be required to source your own placements, under the guidance of the Counselling Placement Team.

 Graduates work in a variety of fields, including careers counselling, education, child and family services, health policy, family counselling, health-services management and rehabilitation counselling.

-This program is fully accredited with the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia.
+This course is accredited in Australia by the Australian Counselling Association (ACA) and Psychotherapy and Counselling Federation of Australia (PACFA).